vinosraj/Project-01-Supermarket-Analysis/README.md

 https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/

-csv file of data set located in data folder in repository
+csv file(name - sales_predictions.csv) of data set located in this repository

 **Data Dictionary for this dataset**